This article will review the structure of a compound microscope and explain to you how each part works to give us the magnification images.

 Photo credit: Molecular expressions.

 The eyepiece tube carries the eyepiece lens.
-It holds the eyepiece at the right place that aligns perfectly with the objective lenses.
+It holds the eyepiece in the right place that aligns perfectly with the objective lenses.
 It also places the eyepiece and the objective lenses within a distance range, generating in-focus images.

 For monocular microscopes, there is only one eyepiece tube.
 Binocular microscopes have two eyepieces that allow you to see with both your eyes.
 The eyepiece tube is flexible and can be rotated/adjusted to fit the users’ distance between two eyes (interpupillary adjustment).
 A trinocular microscope has an additional third eyepiece tube for connecting a microscope camera.